NON-STEROIDAL ANTI-INFLAMMATORY DRUGS ARE ASSOCIATED WITH REDUCED CANCER RISK AND MORTALITY

 Infrequent NSAID Use May Be the Best Prevention Measure.
 Despite this understanding, excessive NSAID use can contribute to other health issues and may equally detract from the optimal regeneration of wounded tissues.
 As reflected above, studies suggest that using an NSAID once a month may be nearly equitable to daily use with respect to cancer prevention.

 NSAID Types and Chemo Efficacy.
 While frequent NSAID use may prove to be more beneficial for helping those already diagnosed with cancer, more research is required to confirm the efficacy across different types of NSAIDs as well as dosing.
-Preliminary studies suggest a difference concerning aspirin and non-aspirin NSAIDs, with either category capable of lowering cancer risk in different body tissues.
-Aspirin has been linked with increased mortality rates in elderly patients with late stage cancer[23], while other NSAIDs may enhance treatment outcomes in this population[24].
-The outcomes are likely to be affected by differences in overall health status, comorbid disease, liver drug metabolism and polypharmacy interactions, to which further research is required to clarify.
+Preliminary studies suggest a difference between concerning aspirin and non-aspirin NSAIDs, with either category capable of lowering cancer risk in different body tissues.
+Aspirin has been linked with increased mortality rates in elderly patients with late-stage cancer[23], while other NSAIDs may enhance treatment outcomes in this population[24].
+The outcomes are likely to be affected by differences in overall health status, comorbid disease, liver drug metabolism, and polypharmacy interactions, which requires further research to clarify.

 Conclusion